-However, TaxSlayer.com’s free filing option does have some drawbacks.
-You can’t import past years’ tax returns or any associated data, nor can you speak with a tax professional if you get stuck.
-You cannot take advantage of TaxSlayer.com’s audit assistance services or use the website’s live chat feature.
-And though phone support is available from TaxSlayer.com’s nonprofessional customer service team, TaxSlayer.com pushes paying clients – those using the Classic and Premium editions – to the front of the line when they call.
-So if you call at a busy time, you could wait a very long while for assistance.
+TaxSlayer’s Simply Free plan is not without its downsides, though.
+Once built to support tax situations across the complexity spectrum, the Simply Free plan is now for the simplest situations only – those appropriate for Form 1040EZ.
+Plus, you can’t take advantage of TaxSlayer’s audit assistance services or use the website’s live chat feature.
+And though phone support is available from TaxSlayer’s nonprofessional customer service team, TaxSlayer pushes higher-paying clients – those using the Premium and Self-Employed editions – to the front of the line when they call.
+So if you call at a busy time, plan to get comfortable.

 See our full TaxSlayer Review for a complete analysis.

 2. eSmart Tax Free Plan

-If you need to file your state taxes, eSmart charges $19.95 per state under the Free plan, which is roughly on par with competitors that don’t include state returns for free.
-However, you can’t pay your filing fees with your refund.
+If you need to file your state taxes, eSmart charges $29.95 per state under the Free plan.
+That’s roughly on par with competitors that don’t include state returns for free.
+However, you can’t pay your filing fees with your refund – a substantial shortcoming.

 See our full eSmart Tax Review for a complete analysis.